orb-lang/helm/doc/md/helm/buf/txtbuf.md

 -  render\_row : Index of the row being rendered \(Rainbuf implementation detail\)

--  active\_suggestions : `SelectionList` of active suggestions, if any, provided
+-  suggestions : The `Window` to the `SuggestAgent`, from which the list of active suggestions is available, along with whether it has changed\.

 The intention is that all of these fields are manipulated internally: the codebase doesn't completely respect this, yet, but it should\.